 A Walnut is a seed that grows inside the fruit of the walnut plant.
-It comes in the Juglandaceae family.
+It comes from the Juglandaceae family.
 It is an edible seed that is used as a garnish and snack.
 The walnut fruit is a green, round, and single-seeded fruit.
-The husk gradually starts getting brittle, and the nutshell gets harden.
+The husk gradually starts getting brittle, and the nutshell gets hardened.
 When the fruit is fully grown, the husk is removed.
 This gives a wrinkled shell that contains the walnut inside.

 The two most common types of walnuts are the Persian walnut and the black walnut.
 About 3.8 million walnuts are produced every year, with the United States of America and Iran being some of the largest producers.

 Walnuts are a rich source of antioxidants, proteins, carbohydrates, sugar, fiber, and good fat.
 It also has a content of water.
 Walnuts have anti-inflammatory, lipid-lowering, digestive, and anti-bacterial properties.
 It helps in curing the problem of cholesterol, diabetes, diarrhea, and artery problems.
 Walnuts are also good for the skin and are found to be a major ingredient in skincare products.
 Walnut scrubs and oils are widely used for the anti-aging of the skin.

 The article provides all you would need to know about walnuts as Ayurvedic medicine.

 The word “walnut” originates from the Old English word “walh-hnutu," which is said to have a German compound meaning "foreign nut."
 It is said to have derived from the Italian word "juglans," which was used to represent the walnut tree itself.
 The literal meaning of the word is "the nut of Lord Jupiter."